 straight side.
 It is usually about 2 cm or less thick and up to 12 cm

 wide at the tip.
 It narrows to a handle 2-5 cm wide and 1-4 cm thick.
-Ear protectors - required at tournaments.
+Ear protectors - Required at tournaments.
 Getting hit in the ear with a fin may pop your eardrum if done right.
 Water polo caps work well.
-Swimsuit - optional : ), but recommended.
-For more of a detailed description of the basic gear, see Sean Avent's Gear Recommendations.
+Swimsuit - Men's recommended suits are briefs ("Speedos"), women's are one or two piece swimming suits.
+The club has designed very cool club suits.
+For a more detailed description of the basic gear, see Sean Avent's Gear Recommendations and the Equipment section of our Beginner's Guide.
+See also Gear for Children.